ccollie/valkey-rfc/TimeSeries.md

 If specified along with `fromTimestamp`, this limits the result to only labels from series which have data in the date range [`fromTimestamp` .. `toTimestamp`]

+<code>limit</code>

+The maximum number of label values to return.
+If not specified, all values are returned.

 #### Return